MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/lobby/lobby-matchmaking-sdks/multiplayer-unity-plugin-quickstart.md

 ##  Complete a matchmaking ticket

 This part of the guide shows you how matchmaking is completed.
-Please run it in conjunction with scenario "Create a matchmaking ticket" on another client above.
-Optionally, you can run it in conjuction with scenario "Join a matchmaking ticket".
+Run it with the scenario "Create a matchmaking ticket" on another client above.
+Optionally, you can run it with the scenario "Join a matchmaking ticket".

 1. A match will be found once multiple tickets in the same queue are eligible to be matched.
 In that case, OnMatchmakingTicketCompleted event handler is triggered.